svakam/leetcodeDSA/README.md

   after the last digit has been removed and added to the list.
 Once the input integer can't be divided any further (input / 10 = 0), iterate through the list and create the reversed integer by multiplying the appropriate digits by 10 to the power of the place that it needs to be in.
   - I wasn't familiar with how Java deals with integer overflow, what the max value is for an int, and how to deal with overflow in this case.
-I'm assuming that for this reason, the ratio of upvotes/downvotes in LC for this question is unfavorable since it favors those who know the Java library better than those who only know how to solve a traditional whiteboarding problem.
+I'm assuming that for this reason, the ratio of upvotes/downvotes in LC for this question is unfavorable since it favors those who happen to know the Java library (more specifically, how Integer.MAX_VALUE works) over traditional whiteboarding applicants.
 - Approaches: time and efficiency
   - Push and pop with modulo
     - Time: O(n).
 Iterate through every digit once to pop and push into the list, and iterate again through the list to create a final reversed integer (O(2n) ~ O(n)).